srong987/FALL2019/SECTION1/ASSIGNMENT2/TEAM02/README.md

 ## Team

 Kaixin Wang

+Shuyuan Rong

 ## Comments

 Kaixin is a senior undergraduate in Statistics.

+Shuyuan is a senior undergraduate in Applied Mathematics and Statistics.